mity/old-new-win32api/README.md

 is missing on MSDN or which is described there in a cryptic way, and also because the blog is not easily searchable.

-Note the links here are categorized by their topic instead of a chronological order.
+The links here are categorized by their topic instead of a chronological order.
 Sometimes, when appropriate, a single post may be put into multiple categories.

 In some (quite rare) cases, links to other sources are included if they are found useful.